opensvc/docs.opensvc.com/source/howto.getting.started.rst

         sles1
         sles2

-In this example, we implement 2 heartbeats :
+In this example, we implement two heartbeats:

-- Network IP Multicast
+- A network multicast ip heartbeat
-- Shared Disk [a new lun has been provisionned from the OpenFiler host : /dev/mapper/14f504e46494c45526967724d32682d553243692d4f336a4c]
+- A shared disk heartbeat (a new lun has been provisionned from the OpenFiler host : /dev/mapper/14f504e46494c45526967724d32682d553243692d4f336a4c)

-The heartbeat configuration file ``/usr/local/cluster/conf/monitor`` is the following on both nodes:
+The heartbeat configuration file ``/usr/local/cluster/conf/monitor`` contains the following lines on both nodes:

 **On both nodes**::